 *You can find the full, printable recipe below but here is a quick rundown!

-- Cut the slightly softened butter into slices and mix until softened and smooth.
+- Cut the softened butter into slices and mix until smooth.

-- Cut the slightly softened cream cheese into pieces and add to the butter, beating at low to medium speed until well combined.
+- Next, cut the softened cream cheese into pieces and add to the butter, beating at low to medium speed until well combined.

 - Add the vanilla and powdered sugar (be careful to add the powdered sugar bit by bit or turn down the mixer so that you won't create a cloud of powdered sugar in your kitchen! ;0)